 1. Air Filters

 We suggest investing in a quality filter.
-For a fraction of the money you’ll save on labor and shop fees, you can easily splurge on a higher-end filter.
-A quality filter is constructed from stronger materials, and will last longer and be more effective.
+For a fraction of the money you’ll save on labour and shop fees, you can easily splurge on a higher-end filter.
+A quality filter is constructed from stronger materials and will last longer and be more effective.

 2. Tire Pressure

 All kinds of minor things affect your tire pressure, like changes in temperature for example.
 When the tire pressure light comes on inside your vehicle, it isn’t a reason to hustle to the dealership and pay for technicians to inflate your tires, unless one of your tires is completely flat in which case you’ll need professional assistance.